C minor chord

 Chords that sound good together with C minor

-The primary chords that sound good to combine with Cm in chord progressions are: Eb, Fm, Gm, Ab, Bb.
+The primary chords to combine with Cm in chord progressions are: Eb, Fm, Gm, Ab, Bb.

 Follow-up chords